ymirsky/CT-GAN/README.md

 To install the dependencies, run this in the terminal:
 ```
-upgrade
 pip install --upgrade scipy matplotlib pandas tensorflow keras SimpleITK pydicom
 ```

 ## Coordinate Systems
 Coordinates in a medical scans can be denoted using world coordinates or image (voxel) coordinates.
-In order to use CT-GAN you need to be familiar with the difference between these systems. [([source](https://www.slicer.org/wiki/Coordinate_systems))]
+In order to use CT-GAN you need to be familiar with the difference between these systems. [[source](https://www.slicer.org/wiki/Coordinate_systems)]

 ![The difference between world and image (voxel) coordinate systems.](https://raw.githubusercontent.com/ymirsky/CT-GAN/master/readme/coordinate_systems.png)

 ### World Coordinate System
 The world coordinate system is typically a Cartesian coordinate system in which a model (e.g. a MRI scanner or a patient) is positioned.
 Every model has its own coordinate system but there is only one world coordinate system to define the position and orientation of each model.
 ### Image (Voxel) Coordinate System
 A voxel represents a value on a regular grid in three-dimensional space (like 3D pixels).
 The voxel coordinate system describes how an image was acquired with respect to the anatomy.
 Medical scanners create regular, rectangular arrays of points and cells which start at the upper left corner.
 The x axis increases to the right, the y axis to the bottom and the z axis backwards.
 In addition to the intensity value of each voxel (x y z) the origin and spacing of the anatomical coordinates are stored too.
 You can also think of the system as indexes of a 3D array.
--The origin represents the position of the first voxel (0,0,0) in the anatomical coordinate system, e.g. (100mm, 50mm, -25mm) -The spacing specifies the distance between voxels along each axis, e.g. (1.5mm, 0.5mm, 0.5mm)
+* The origin represents the position of the first voxel (0,0,0) in the anatomical coordinate system, e.g. (100mm, 50mm, -25mm)
+* The spacing specifies the distance between voxels along each axis, e.g. (1.5mm, 0.5mm, 0.5mm)

 The code supports both coordinate systems, you just need to indicate which one you are using when supplying coordinates (in (config.py)[config.py] and via the function call itself).